stouch/docs/api/reference.md

 ### Collection Presets

-These endpoints are used for creating, reading, updating, and deleting collection presets.
+These endpoints are used for creating, reading, updating, and deleting [collection presets](/getting-started/concepts.md#collection-preset) (essentially bookmarks of collection items).

 #### Create Collection Preset